Hstamp/Java-Programs/README.md

 # Java-Programs
-A repository for a sample of the Java Programs written in the past year.
+A repository for a sample of the Java Programs I have written in the past year.

 ### Jelly Tower Game